Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Find a distributor that knows the Japanese market and your products well.
 The distributor shall have sufficient experience and preferably sold the same or at least similar products.

 - You can verify the distributor’s credibility if you visit them in person or let a third party doing so.
-Prepare your visit thoroughly and bring a list with questions.
+Prepare your visit thoroughly and bring a list of questions.
 You will be able to know more about their business experience and history.
 Squeeze out as much information as you can.

 - Ask the distributor to show a list of other companies who currently work or has previously worked with them.